gfarrell/WPRavenAuth/README.md

 The plugin will replace the login system with a Raven login page - if a user who has never used your site before logs in with their Raven account, a new Wordpress account will be automatically created for them (with their CRSID as the name of the account).

+Therefore, if any existing users are set up with their univeristy email addresses *@cam.ac.uk* for the email field, they will never be able to log in with the new system (unless their username is also their crsid in lower case).
+If such users exist, they should be deleted, or if their username is NOT their crsid, they can change the email associated with their user to an external (i.e. non *@cam.ac.uk*) address.
+This should be done before activating this plugin.

 By default, these new users with have *Subscriber* permissions.
 To promote a user to another permission level, find their account in the normal Wordpress *Users* section and modify it in the normal manner.